Konstantinos-Chatzistavrou/Threat-Watch/README.md

 - No central server, everything is run either inside the user's device or inside an API, thus making it almost impossible for a breach to ever happen.

+# Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)

+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+For details, please visit: https://creativecommons.org/licenses/by-nc/4.0/

+This license applies to the Threat-Watch logo and the app name "Threat-Watch" in this repository.

+## Logo and App Name License

+The logo and app name displayed in this repository are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+This means you are free to use, share, and modify the logo and app name for non-commercial purposes.
+For any commercial use, please contact us for permission.

 ## Meet the Threat-Watch Team

 Introducing you to the Threat-Watch Team!
 Get to know the dedicated individuals who work behind the scenes to ensure the security, stability, and improvement of the Threat-Watch project.